andrew henderson menu

 Ireland

-If you have parents or grandparents who hold Irish citizenship, you can apply for Irish citizenship by descent, and the process is straightforward and affordable.
-Otherwise, you can apply through the STEP program designed for High Potential Start-Ups, which requires €50,000 in funding for the start-up and €30,000 for any subsequent entrepreneurs involved in the venture.
-You may be eligible for an Irish passport through naturalization after five years of continuous residence and meet the requirements, but it is not guaranteed.
+For those without direct lineage, you can apply through the STEP program, designed for High Potential Start-Ups, which requires €50,000 in funding for the start-up and €30,000 for any subsequent entrepreneurs involved in the venture.

 Italy

-If you have ancestors, even great-grandparents, who held Italian citizenship and did not renounce it at any point, you qualify to be an Italian citizen by descent.
-The process is more bureaucratic than in Ireland but is relatively straightforward.
-Alternatively, you can obtain a residency permit to live in Italy by showing a mid-five-figure bank balance and apply for naturalization after ten years.
+If you have ancestors, even great-grandparents, who have held Italian citizenship and did not renounce it at any point, you qualify to be an Italian citizen by descent.
+Although the process can be more bureaucratic than Ireland’s, it remains relatively straightforward.

 Latvia

-Latvia allows foreigners to become residents in one of three ways and apply for Latvian citizenship after ten years of residence.
-You may choose to purchase real estate valued at €250,000 or more, make around €300,000 term deposit in a Latvian bank, or start or invest in a Latvian business that generates substantial jobs and tax revenue.
+Latvia allows foreigners to become residents in one of three ways.
+You may choose to purchase real estate valued at €250,000 or more, deposit around €280,000 in a Latvian bank or start or invest in a Latvian business that generates substantial jobs and tax revenue.
+It is then possible to apply for Latvian citizenship after ten years of residence.

 Lithuania